 This Foundation was set up using a very generous donation by Mrs Monica Anderson to support the growth, development and expansion of activities by the Museum of Ancient Cultures.

 Dr W.L.
 Gale and Mrs J. Gale

 The museum's collection and activities have been greatly enhanced through the long-term support and patronage of Dr and Mrs Gale.

 The Sir Asher Joel Foundation

-The Sir Asher Joel Foundation promotes the study of the ancient history of Israel and furthers the association in this and other fields of study between Macquarie University and Tel Aviv university.
-The Foundation both sends students to work in Israel , and brings international experts on ancient Israel and Judaism to Australia .
-It also sponsors exhibitions on related material.
+The Sir Asher Joel Foundation promotes the study of the archaeology and history of Ancient Israel.
+It supports the association between Macquarie University, the Hebrew University of Jerusalem and Tel Aviv University, supports MQ students participating in archaeological digs and research projects in Israel and brings international experts on ancient Israel to Australia.

 Over the years we have been fortunate to receive the support of organisations including the History Teachers' Association (NSW), the Macquarie Ancient History Association (MAHA), the Rundle Foundation for Egyptian Archaeology and the Society for the Study of Early Christianity (SSEC).